-Standards or amendments Description of the standards or amendments IFRS 18 Presentation and Disclosure in Financial Statements Description: On April 9, 2024, the IASB published the standard IFRS 18 Presentation and Disclosure in Financial Statements which replaces the provisions of the standard IAS 1 Presentation of Financial Statements and carries forward many of its requirements.
-The standard IFRS 18: establishes a defined structure for the income statement by classifying income and expenses into distinct defined categories and imposing new defined subtotals to improve comparability; requires that specific information on management-defined performance measures (MPMs), which represent subtotals of income and expenses disclosed outside the financial statements, be disclosed in a single note to the financial statements in order to enhance transparency on those MPMs; sets out guidance on classification of the information in the primary financial statements or in the notes.
-The provisions of the new standard IFRS 18 will apply retrospectively to financial statements beginning on or after January 1, 2027 Early adoption is permitted.
+Standards or amendments Description of the standards or amendments IFRS 18 Presentation and Disclosure in Financial Description: On April 9, 2024, the IASB published the standard IFRS 18 Presentation and Disclosure in Financial Statements which replaces the provisions of the standard IAS 1 Presentation of Financial Statements and carries forward many of its requirements.
+Statements The standard IFRS 18: establishes a defined structure for the income statement by classifying income and expenses into distinct defined categories and imposing new defined subtotals to improve comparability; requires that specific information on management-defined performance measures (MPMs), which represent subtotals of income and expenses disclosed outside the financial statements, be disclosed in a single note to the financial statements in order to enhance transparency on those MPMs; sets out guidance on classification of the information in the primary financial statements or in the notes.
+The provisions of the new standard IFRS 18 will apply retrospectively to financial statements beginning on or after January 1, 2027.
+Early adoption is permitted.
+Status: The Company is currently evaluating the impact of this standard on its financial statements.